LukasBaecker/be-stadtlabor/README.md

 ## Garden Service

 Garden Service data is also stored in Postgres.
 The service uses JWT for authentication and deals with the creation of gardens in the app and management of their details.
-Details such as name, location, description, address, crops among others can be assigned and edit to every garden.
+Details such as name, location, description, address, and crops, among others can be assigned and edit to every garden.

 Capabilities of the Garden service include apis to do the following :